-- 6. Alternative education services must be provided to a pupil who is suspended for more than five (5) consecutive school days.
-Alternative educational services may include, but are not limited to, special tutoring, modified curriculum, modified instruction, other modifications or adaptations, instruction through electronic media, special education services as indicated by appropriate assessments, homebound instruction, supervised homework, or enrollment in another district or in an alternative learning center under Minnesota Statutes, section 123A.05 selected to allow the student to progress toward meeting graduation standards under Minnesota Statutes, section 120B.02, although in a different setting. - 7.
-The school administration shall not suspend a student from school without an informal administrative conference with the student.
+5. The school administration shall implement alternative educational services when the suspension exceeds five (5) days.
+Alternative educational services may include, but are not limited to, special tutoring, modified curriculum, modified instruction, other modifications or adaptations, instruction through electronic media, special education services as indicated by appropriate assessments, homebound instruction, supervised homework, or enrollment in another district or in an alternative learning center under Minn.
+Stat. § 123A.05 selected to allow the pupil to progress toward meeting graduation standards under Minn.
+Stat. § 120B.02, although in a different setting.

+- 6. The school administration shall not suspend a student from school without an informal administrative conference with the student.
 The informal administrative conference shall take place before the suspension, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property, in which case the conference shall take place as soon as practicable following the suspension.
 At the informal administrative conference, a school administrator shall notify the student of the grounds for the suspension, provide an explanation of the evidence the authorities have, and the student may present the student's version of the facts.
-A separate administrative conference is required for each period of suspension. - 8.
-After school administration notifies a student of the grounds for suspension, school administration may, instead of imposing the suspension, do one or more of the following: - a. strongly encourage a parent or guardian of the student to attend school with the student for one day; - b. assign the student to attend school on Saturday as supervised by the principal or the principal's designee; and - c. petition the juvenile court that the student is in need of services under Minnesota Statutes, chapter 260C. - 9.
-A written notice containing the grounds for suspension, a brief statement of the facts, a description of the testimony, a readmission plan, and a copy of the Minnesota Pupil Fair Dismissal Act, Minnesota Statutes, sections 121A.40-121A.56, shall be personally served upon the student at or before the time the suspension is to take effect, and upon the student's parent or guardian by mail within forty-eight (48) hours of the conference.
-(See attached sample Notice of Suspension.) - 10.
-The school administration shall make reasonable efforts to notify the student's parent or guardian of the suspension by telephone as soon as possible following suspension. - 11.
+A separate administrative conference is required for each period of suspension. - 7.
+After school administration notifies a student of the grounds for suspension, school administration may, instead of imposing the suspension, do one or more of the following: - a. strongly encourage a parent or guardian of the student to attend school with the student for one day; - b. assign the student to attend school on Saturday as supervised by the principal or the principal's designee; and - c. petition the juvenile court that the student is in need of services under Minn.
+Stat.
+Ch.
+260C. - 8.
+A written notice containing the grounds for suspension, a brief statement of the facts, a description of the testimony, a readmission plan, and a copy of the Minnesota Pupil Fair Dismissal Act, Minn.
+Stat. §§ 121A.40-121A.56, shall be personally served upon the student at or before the time the suspension is to take effect, and upon the student's parent or guardian by mail within forty-eight (48) hours of the conference. - 9.
+The school administration shall make reasonable efforts to notify the student's parent or guardian of the suspension by telephone as soon as possible following suspension. - 10.
 In the event a student is suspended without an informal administrative conference on the grounds that the student will create an immediate and substantial danger to surrounding persons or property, the written notice shall be served upon the student and the student's parent or guardian within forty-eight (48) hours of the suspension.
 Service by mail shall be complete upon mailing.

-12. Notwithstanding the foregoing provisions, the student may be suspended pending the school board's decision in an expulsion or exclusion proceeding, provided that alternative educational services are implemented to the extent that suspension exceeds five (5) consecutive school days.
+11. Notwithstanding the foregoing provisions, the student may be suspended pending the school board's decision in an expulsion or exclusion proceeding, provided that alternative educational services are implemented to the extent that suspension exceeds five (5) days.

-E. Expulsion and Exclusion Procedures
+D. Expulsion and Exclusion Procedures